-Several months ago, I was in the midst of an egg donor consult with a couple in their 40’s, and we started talking about celebrities having babies in their mid- to late-forties.
+Several months ago, I was in the midst of an egg donor consult with a couple in their 40s, and we started talking about celebrities having babies in their mid-to-late late-forties.

-I applaud Marcia Cross, who years ago, gave an interview and sang the praises of donor eggs, stopping just shy of saying she and her husband used them to get pregnant.
-We tend to see the glamour of the celebrity lifestyle but forget that they too are human, and even money can not make 47 year old eggs golden.
+I applaud Marcia Cross, who gave an interview years ago and sang the praises of donor eggs, stopping shy of saying she and her husband used them to get pregnant.
+We tend to see the glamour of the celebrity lifestyle but forget that they are human, and even money can not make 47-year-old eggs golden.

 Blog post by Bette Galen, LCSW